-- A cover page outlining: - Student name, name of site, Site Coordinator, and Mentor teacher. - Topic code (e.g. EDUC3658/3640, EDUC9231, EDUC4740/9304). - Year level (if in a school). - Site context statement, policies and relevant legislative documents to refer to. - A range of observations and assessments of children's learning that you have carried out. - Copies of Mentor's teaching plans (to refer to). - Copies of learning experiences and session plans that have been carried out with the children. - Evidence of the Inquiry (introduction, research, planning, documentation). - Daily reflections. - Documentation of children's learning, e.g. photos and evidence of learning experiences that have been set up and carried out/ photos of children's work or their involvement in learning. - Feedback provided by the Mentor teacher, Site Coordinator and Liaison. - General documentation (such as a medical certificates); signed 'Record of Visits' form verifying that you have completed the required number of professional experience days.
+- A cover page outlining: - Pre-service teacher name, name of site, Site Coordinator, and Mentor teacher. - Topic code and name. - Year level (if in a school) or age group. - Site context statement, policies and relevant legislative documents to refer to. - A range of observations and assessments of children's learning that you have carried out. - Copies of Mentor's teaching plans (to refer to). - Copies of learning experiences and session plans that have been carried out with the children. - Evidence of the Inquiry (introduction, research, planning, documentation). - Daily reflections. - Documentation of children's learning, e.g. photos and evidence of learning experiences that have been set up and carried out/ photos of children's work or their involvement in learning. - Feedback provided by the Mentor teacher, Site Coordinator and Liaison. - General documentation (such as a medical certificates); signed 'Record of Visits' form verifying that you have completed the required number of professional experience days.